 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Forester tend to value Independence, Working Conditions, and Relationships.
+Compared to most people, those working as a Forester tend to value Independence, Working Conditions, and Achievement.

 Most importantly, Foresters strongly value Independence.
 Occupations that satisfy this work value allow employees to work on their own and make decisions.